kite-org/kite/docs/plugins/quick-start.md

 });
 ```

-Key points:

 - Route paths are relative to `/plugins/my-plugin`.
-An empty string, `''`, is the plugin's home page.
+An empty string (`''`) is the plugin home page.
 Paths support named parameters such as `:namespace/:name`.
-- A menu's `parent` can be a built-in Kite group such as `core:workloads`, `core:storage`, or `core:other`.
-Omit it to create a top-level menu. `route` points to a plugin route; `resource: { group, resource }` points directly to a custom resource list.
-A menu with neither is a group heading.
+- A menu's `parent` can be a built-in Kite group (`core:workloads`, `core:storage`, `core:other`, etc.).
+Omit it to place the menu at the top level. `route` points to a plugin route, while `resource: { group, resource }` points directly to a custom resource list.
+These fields are mutually exclusive; a menu with neither is a group heading.
-- `routes`, `menus`, and `resources` are all optional. `resources` can add list columns or detail tabs, or provide custom resource pages.
-See [API Reference: Resource Extensions](./api#resource-extensions).
+- `routes`, `menus`, and `resources` are optional. `resources` can add list columns or detail tabs, or replace complete custom resource pages.
+See [Plugin Configuration: Resource Extensions](./api/plugin-config#resource-extensions).
 - `element` accepts any React node.
-Load page components with `React.lazy(() => import(...))`, and keep CSS and browser dependencies in the page module.
+Load page components with `React.lazy(() => import(...))`, keeping CSS and browser dependencies in the page modules.
-- `plugin.config.tsx` runs once in Node.js during the build to extract route and menu metadata, so its declarations must not depend on browser globals.
+- `plugin.config.tsx` runs once in Node.js during the build to extract route and menu metadata, so its declarations cannot depend on browser globals.

-The generated `src/pages/home.tsx` demonstrates basic host integration by reading the current cluster and namespace:
+In `src/pages/home.tsx`, use `useCluster()` and `useNamespace()` to access the current cluster and namespace:

 ```tsx
 import { useCluster, useNamespace } from "@kite-dev/plugin-sdk/hooks";